 "Adam Braver’s vivid characters move through a haunted landscape—the world forever changed by terror—that has become all too familiar to many of us.
 This compelling and elegantly written novel charts the intersections of individual and collective grief, unfolding in unexpected ways.
 It is both profoundly personal and smartly political, a memorable page turner with urgent, resonant themes."

-- Alix Ohlin, author of Signs and Wonders
+- Alix Ohlin, author of Signs and Wonder

 "Braver’s novel is rich and humane, a tightly controlled, beautifully orchestrated portrait of contemporary terrors and the feedback loops of fear and paranoia they create that mesmerize us and, tragically, sometimes drive us mad.
 There are those that disappear in the violence, and those that disappear searching for them in their wakes, trying to make sense of insanity."

 - Paul Harding, winner of the Pulitzer Prize